edjchapman/DjangoBoilerplate/README.md

-# DjangoDefault
+# Django Boilerplate

-Default Django project, ready to be adapted and deployed.
+Boilerplate Django project, including Docker configuration for developemnt and production.
+To be used as the base for other projects.

 ---